 When do music creators get paid?

-Different payments occur for different types of in a musical work and sound recording, and under various circumstances.
+Different payments occur for different types of The controls creators or rights holders have over what they have created or produced and over their identity and image. in a musical work and sound recording, and under various circumstances.

 Typically, all this happens when income is generated from a musical work being performed or a sound recording being played, streamed, downloaded, or sold in physical formats such as CDs or vinyl.
 These are just a few examples, and there are more ways income can be generated.
 Keep reading.